alexdoub/Challenges/README.md

 **EvenOddLinkedList** - https://leetcode.com/problems/odd-even-linked-list/
 	Single loop.
 Get heads for both sides & tails for both sides.
 Loop over main tail and alternate appending to each tail.
 Lastly null out the even tail and set the odd tail to the even head.
 **FindKthSmallestElementInBST** - https://leetcode.com/problems/kth-smallest-element-in-a-bst/
-	Recursive DFS with holder.
-To track count, make a holder class that can be passed down and incremented in each stage.
+	Recursive DFS.
+Define a variable for count & a recursive algorithm.
 Recursive algorithm searches left, increments count, checks if matches k, then searches right.
 If any search yeilded a result then propagate that up the callsite, else return null.

 # Strategy Categories